IohannRabeson/cpp2json/README.md

    $> cmake .. -G Ninja -DCMAKE_PREFIX_PATH=<your_path_to_llvm_install>
    $> ninja
 ```
 If you need to set more than one path to CMAKE_PREFIX_PATH separate each path by a semi-colon ';'.
-You should encloses the paths using double quotes ('`"`')
+You should encloses the paths using double quotes ('`"`') since `;` is a special character on most shell.
 ```bash
    $> cmake .. -G Ninja -DCMAKE_PREFIX_PATH="<llvm_path>;<qt_path>"
 ```